alikita/customer_behavior-analysis/README.md

-Key Results
+# Key Results

-InsightFindingTop Revenue GroupLoyal customers (10+ previous purchases) contribute the highest revenueDiscount ImpactCertain customers used discounts yet still spent above averageSubscriber SpendingSubscribed customers showed higher average spend and total revenueTop Product CategoryClothing ranked highest in purchase volumeShipping PreferenceStandard shipping was more common but Express had slightly higher average spendReview RatingsTop-rated products did not always correlate with highest sales volume
+Top Revenue Group - Loyal customers (10+ previous purchases) contribute the highest revenue Discount Impact - Certain customers used discounts yet still spent above average Subscriber Spending - Subscribed customers showed higher average spend and total revenue Top Product Category - Clothing ranked highest in purchase volume Shipping Preference - Standard shipping was more common but Express had slightly higher average spend Review Ratings - Top-rated products did not always correlate with highest sales volume

-How to Run
+## How to Run

-Python Notebook
+# Python Notebook

-Clone this repository
+1. Clone this repository
-Install required libraries:
+2. Install required libraries:

-   pip install pandas matplotlib seaborn openpyxl
+   import pandas as pd

 Open customer_shoppiing_behavior_analysis_.ipynb in Jupyter Notebook or Google Colab Run all cells from top to bottom

-SQL Queries
+# SQL Queries

-Set up a PostgreSQL database and create a table named customer Import the dataset from customer_shopping_behavior.xlsx Open customer_behavior_sql_queries.sql in pgAdmin or any PostgreSQL client Run queries individually or all at once
+1. Set up a PostgreSQL database and create a table named customer
+2. Import the dataset from customer_shopping_behavior.xlsx
+3. Open customer_behavior_sql_queries.sql in pgAdmin or any PostgreSQL client
+4. Run queries individually or all at once

-Power BI Dashboard
+# Power BI Dashboard

-Download and install Power BI Desktop (free)
+1. Download and install Power BI Desktop (free)
-Open customer_behavior_dashboard.pbix
+2. Open customer_behavior_dashboard.pbix
-Use the slicers and filters to explore the data interactively
+3. Use the slicers and filters to explore the data interactively